MiriNajme/PM4Moodle/DOCKER_DEMO.md

 docker compose up --build
 ```

-⏳ **The first run takes about 5–10 minutes** — it downloads the base images,
+⏳ **The first run takes about 2–5 minutes** — it downloads the base images,
 builds the backend and frontend, and imports the test dataset.
-Later starts take
+On a slow internet
+connection it can take longer, since roughly 1 GB is downloaded.
+Later starts
-only seconds.
+take only seconds.

 The terminal keeps printing log messages and stays busy — that is normal, leave
 it running.
 Once you see lines mentioning `pm4moodle-frontend` and